CADD-SC/BBB-Permeability-Prediction-Model/README.md

 ```
 Note: For the validation step, prepare a .csv file containing SMILES with bioclass (0 or 1) (e.g., valid_set.csv)

+**Out Put:**

+Our model generates output in binary value (1 or 0), where 1 indicates compound to be permeable, while 0 indicates non-permeable.

 **Please ensure that all the necessary files (BBB.pkl, data_preprocessing.py, scaler, features.txt, inputfile.csv) are kept in the working directory.**